rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_Part_2.md

 </nav>
     <div class="jumbotron"  style="padding:40px;">
       <h1>Hello, world!</h1>
-      <p>This is a simple hello World Web Page, this message will be modiifed.</p>
+      <h2>This is a simple hello World Web Page, this message will be modiifed.</h2>
   </div>
 </body>
 </html>